Can an Employer in Atlanta, Georgia Refuse to Hire me due to my Bankruptcy Filing?

 The Court of Appeals stated that, according to the Supreme Court, where Congress includes specific language in one section of a statute but omits it in another section of the same Act, it is presumed that Congress left the language out on purpose.
 The Court of Appeals did not think it was proper to assume that Congress meant to prohibit BOTH governmental units and private employers from denying employment to bankruptcy filers.
 So the restaurant, as a private employer, was allowed to refuse to hire Eric Myers because he had filed for bankruptcy.

-If you are in debt and would like to discuss whether bankruptcy is appropriate for your financial situation, please contact the Law Offices of Dixon Davis LLC at 404-593-2620 to schedule a free initial consultation.
+If you are in debt and would like to discuss whether bankruptcy is appropriate for your financial situation, please contact the Law Offices of Charles Clapp at 404.585.0040 to schedule a free initial consultation.